 If your primary focus is auditing and optimizing your SEO, you’ll want to use a tool like All in One SEO which can provide you with an accurate SEO score and tips for improvement.

 The best strategy of all is to use a combination of these tools.
-By using Google Analytics, Google Search Console, and All in One SEO, you will have a much more complete and subsequently more actionable picture of your SEO.
+By using Google Analytics, Google Search Console, Google Discover, and All in One SEO, you will have a much more complete and subsequently more actionable picture of your SEO.

 Nothing slows down a website like oversized images.
 The more oversized images that are on your website and in your content, the slower your website will be.
 It will take longer to load which will make the site less effective overall.